 A highly usable system doesn’t just offer benefits to the users, but to your business as well.

-There are many methods for usability, but the most basic and useful is user testing.
+There are many methods for “Usability Guidelines”, but the most basic and useful is user testing.

-Usability plays a role in each stage of the design process.
+Usability Guidelines plays a role in each stage of the design process.

-- Before starting the new design, test the old design to identify the good parts that you should keep or emphasize and the bad parts that give users trouble.
+Before starting the new design, test the old design to identify the good parts that you should keep or emphasise and the bad parts that give users trouble.

 As an example, a common website guideline is that all content should be available within three clicks.
 The intent of this guideline is good – it highlights that people should not have to click endlessly for information.
 However, there are situations where it is not applicable.
 Large sites or sites with information designed to present increasingly detailed pages may not meet the guideline, but may be very usable for the intended audience.

-Guidelines and standards are best used to identify the most obvious usability problems and fix them before a usability test is conducted.
+Usability Guidelines and Standards are best used to identify the most obvious usability problems and fix them before a usability test is conducted.